lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 03:35 PM)_

-> I’m the only one who made it out in time.
+> I'm the only one who made it out in time.

 > As far as I know, anyways...